biophiliummenu

 Entangled life by Merlin Sheldrake

 This is a sexy book (if you are a sapiophile like me) about mushrooms that's my all-time fave.
-It talks about mycology in a pop science style and looks at experiments by a range of contemporary mycologists, but is praised for leading people to think about what it’s like to be mycelium.
+It talks about mycology with style and looks at experiments by a range of contemporary mycologists, but is praised for leading people to think about what it’s like to be mycelium.

 This book is gooey and soupy and dreamy.
 The author dons hip waders to squish out metaphor and opaque imagery.
 It's scientifically informed poetry.
 It's about liminality, emptiness, spirituality, the unknown, death, decay, preservation and human relationships with wildness.
 It showcases Tamarack, Ghost Pipes, Pitcher Plants, Lady Slippers, Duck Weed, swamp gas, Bog Beacons and mud.
 This book was written for me.